RomagnaMarco/GoogleCyberSecurityCertificate/III. Connect and Protect: Networks and Network Security/Module_1_Notes.md

 - **Processing Power**
 - **Analytics**

-# Cloud computing and software defined networks
+# Cloud Computing and Software Defined Networks

+## Cloud Service Provider (CSP)
-A cloud service provider (CSP): a company offers cloud computing services.
-Companies can pay for the storage and services they need and consume them through the CSP's API or web console.
+- A company offering cloud computing services.
+- Companies can pay for the storage and services they need and consume them through the CSP's API or web console.

+## Cloud Service Models

+**Software as a Service (SaaS):**
-Software as a service (SaaS): software suite operated by the CSP that a company can use remotely without hosting the software Infrastructure as a service (IaaS): The use of virtual computer components offered by the CSP.
+- A software suite operated by the CSP that a company can use remotely without hosting the software.

+**Infrastructure as a Service (IaaS):**
+- The use of virtual computer components offered by the CSP.

+**Platform as a Service (PaaS):**
-Platform as a service (PaaS): refers to tools that application developers can use tto design custom applications for their company
+- Tools that application developers can use to design custom applications for their company.

-IaaS
+### IaaS
 - Physical Data Center
 - Servers, Networking, Storage

-PaaS
+### PaaS
 - Operating Systems
-- Database Management & development tools
+- Database Management & Development Tools
-- IaaS
+- Includes IaaS

-SaaS
+### SaaS
-- Cloud-hosted Applications
+- Cloud-Hosted Applications
-- PaaS
+- Includes PaaS

+## Hybrid and Multi-Cloud Environments

+**Hybrid Cloud Environment:**
-Hybrid cloud environment: using a CSP services in addition to their on-premise computers, networks, and storage.
+- Using CSP services in addition to on-premise computers, networks, and storage.

+**Multi-Cloud Environment:**
-Multi-Cloud environment: organizations using more than one CSP
+- Organizations using more than one CSP.

+## Software-Defined Networks (SDN)
-Software-defined networks (SDN) : made up of virtual network devices and services.
-They provide virtual switches, routers, firewalls, and more.
+- Made up of virtual network devices and services.
+- Provide virtual switches, routers, firewalls, and more.

-Benefits of cloud computing and software-defined networks:
+## Benefits of Cloud Computing and Software-Defined Networks

+**Reliability:**
-- Reliability: allow employees and customers to access the resources they need consistently and with minimal interruption
+- Allow employees and customers to access the resources they need consistently and with minimal interruption.

+**Cost:**
-- Cost: Offers virtual devices and services at fractional costs required for companies to install, patch, upgrade, and manage components and software themselves.
+- Offers virtual devices and services at fractional costs required for companies to install, patch, upgrade, and manage components and software themselves.

+**Scalability:**
-- Scalability: No longer need to upgrade physically or downgrade.
-They can use elastic model and pay for what they need.
+- No longer need to upgrade or downgrade physically.
+- Use an elastic model and pay for what they need.